This program will now be delivered via Zoom webinar. Please register to receive webinar information the day before the program.

 We invite you to join us for a timely and insightful conversation about local journalism with funders who are making bold investments in the sector and the civic news organizations that they support.
 Join your funder colleagues in examining current approaches and future opportunities to support a thriving local news ecosystem.

-- The landscape of local journalism and its role in strengthening communities and democracy
+- The landscape of local journalism and its role in a crisis such as COVID-19 and in strengthening communities and democracy

 - The trends in support for local news and public service journalism